Fire Insurance Exchange Update

-2012 was a good year for the Fire Insurance Exchange.
-Fire Insurance Exchange is one of the insurers comprising Farmers Insurance Group®.
+Fire Insurance Exchange is one of the insurers comprising Farmers Insurance Group.
 Fire Insurance Exchange along with Farmers Insurance Exchange and Truck Insurance Exchange, and their subsidiaries and affiliates, provide automobile, homeowners, personal umbrella and business owners insurance.

-Chair of the Board of Governors of Fire Insurance Exchange
+Chair of the Board of Governors for Fire Insurance Exchange

 As a member of Fire Insurance Exchange, we want you to understand the basics of the operation of an Exchange because, as you will see below, you are an owner of the Exchange.

-An Exchange is an insurance organization which operates in most ways like any other insurance company.
-But there are a few differences.
-Fire Insurance Exchange was organized under a provision in the California Insurance Code which allows insureds to "exchange" policies with other insureds.
+An Exchange is an insurance organization, which operates in most ways like any other insurance company, but with a few key differences.
+Fire Insurance Exchange was organized under a provision in the California Insurance Code, which allows insureds to "exchange" policies with other insureds.
 Because the insureds cannot practically be involved in actually issuing policies, collecting premium, paying commissions to agents, etc., they appoint a third party - called an "attorney-in-fact" (AIF) - to perform those duties on their behalf for a fee.
 That appointment is made through a document called a "Subscription Agreement."
 You were asked to sign a Subscription Agreement at the time you applied for insurance with Fire Insurance Exchange and that is how you became a member (aka subscriber).

 You do.
 Subscribers of the Exchange are owners until such time as they no longer have insurance from the Exchange.
 Subscribers elect a Board of Governors which supervises the financial affairs of the Exchange and the performance of the AIF in conformity with the Subscription Agreement terms.

-FUA is a wholly owned subsidiary of Zurich Insurance Group Ltd (ZIG), a Swiss company.
-FUA and ZIG have no ownership interest in Fire Insurance Exchange, which is owned by its subscribers (insureds).
+FUA is a business name utilized by Farmers Group Inc. (FGI) to describe its functions as the AIF for Fire Insurance Exchange.
+FGI is a wholly owned subsidiary of Zurich Insurance Group Ltd (ZIG), a Swiss company.
+FGI and ZIG have no ownership interest in Fire Insurance Exchange, which is owned by its subscribers (insureds).

 If premiums collected exceed claims payments and other expenses (including the fee for the AIF), then the Exchange retains those net premium earnings (as contributions to surplus).
 If premiums are not sufficient to cover claims and expenses, the Exchange will lose money.
 That's one reason it is important to build a cushion against possible future losses.
 The AIF does not participate in claims losses and does not enjoy any net premium earnings.
 Importantly, subscribers are not responsible for any losses the Exchange might suffer.